-The creation of a "Bioreactor Technologies" thematic group within TERMIS will aim to address pertinent issues associated with the bioprocessing of stem & somatic cells including a) bioreactor design, b) cell/tissue format, b) monitoring technologies, c) process modularity and integration, d) scale-up, e) computational modeling, f) automation practices, g) regulatory requirements, etc. The activities of this thematic group will generate critical scientific information and discussion amongst leaders in the field resulting in the timely development, integration, and execution of various components, in order to ultimately ensure the successful advance of bioreactor technologies to clinical applications and commercial products.
+The creation of a "Bioreactor Technologies" thematic group within TERMIS will aim to address pertinent issues associated with the use of bioreactors, both in research and clinical settings, including; a) bioreactor design, b) cell/tissue format, c) monitoring technologies, d) influence of bioreactors on biological behavior, e) process modularity and integration, f) scale-up, g) computational modeling, h) automation practices, i) regulatory requirements, etc. This thematic group will cover the use of bioreactors from basic research to clinical manufacture of cellular products.
+The activities of this thematic group will generate critical scientific information and discussion amongst leaders in the field resulting in the timely development, integration, and execution of various components, in order to ultimately ensure the successful advance of bioreactor technologies to clinical applications and commercial products.
 Membership for the thematic group will be actively solicited and is envisioned to be comprised of academic researchers, clinicians, industry partners and regulatory agencies with vested interests in the application of bioreactor technologies for tissue engineering and regenerative medicine.

 - Symposia: During the annual and World Congress meetings, sessions or symposia would be organized on the general theme of bioreactor technologies as they relate to tissue engineering and regenerative medicine, or depending upon interest and availability, a series of sessions focused on specific topics within the field of bioreactor research and applications could be planned.

 - Poster session awards: A sub-set of posters self-identified by the authors as related to bioreactor technologies (during the abstract submission process) could be evaluated by a panel of judges comprised of the officers and members of the thematic group.
 The award would be sponsored by an external entity (preferably an industrial partner who manufactures bioreactors or related technologies).